4dsboy16/Roblox-Client-Tracker/README.md

 ## Change-Log.txt
 A text file for the change-logs in Roblox.

-## Fast-Flags.txt
+## Fast-Flags.json
-A text file of all FastFlags.
+A json file of all FastFlags.

 ## version.txt
 Describes the current version of Roblox.<br/>